oytundd/moddingway/README.md

 ### API

-Navigate to `/server/` and run migrations to create models with `python3 manage.py makemigrations` & `python3 manage.py migrate`, then the server can be started with `python3 manage.py runserver`.
+The API can be run locally in a browser for testing.
+Running `make api-build` will build the API's models, after which the server can be started with `make api-run`.